brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-22.md

 "Do you have any ideas?" he asked.

 "I don't know, but I doubt it was random.
 Balthus is trying to track down zer supervisor to find out what zer assignment was.
-The necrotists* haven't even touched the bodies yet.
+The necrotists\[^132-1] haven't even touched the bodies yet.
 I'll find out tomorrow."

 "Tomorrow or today?
 It's Christmas Eve now."